Get Hardware Hash for Windows Autopilot

 1. Click on the Query tab.

 2. Click on Community hub icon on the top right corner.
 Wait for the list.
-It may take sometime.
+It may take some time.

 3. Click on Get Autopilot CSV info script